ZpokenWeb3/zk-light-client-implementation/README.md

 }
 ```

-2) Query the ordered validators for the N-th epoch through RPC command `EXPERIMENTAL_validators_ordered`
+2) Query the ordered validators for the N-th epoch through the RPC command `EXPERIMENTAL_validators_ordered`

 ```